 Professional Development Café

-The editor of International Political Science Review, Theresa Reidy of University College Cork, and Amy Appleyard, of SAGE Publishing, were present to give general advice on how to get your work published and the general publishing process.
+For the Professional Development Café, the second of two “café” sessions, delegates were invited to chat with volunteer mentors.
+The mentors advised students and early career scholars alike on a wide range of topics.
+For instance, the editor of International Political Science Review, Theresa Reidy of University College Cork, and Amy Appleyard, of SAGE Publishing, were present to discuss the academic publishing process.

-The IPSA Program Chair and former international civil servant, Prof. Füsun Türkmen of Galatasaray University, engaged a group of young researchers interested in making a career in international governmental and non-governmental organisations.
+Meanwhile, the IPSA Program Chair and former international civil servant, Professor Füsun Türkmen of Galatasaray University, advised a group of young researchers on careers in international governmental and non-governmental organizations.
 She gave an insight into the benefits of a career as an international civil servant, along with advice on entry exams and minimum requirements for admission.

 Plenary Session: Patriarchy is Bigger than Donald Trump

-The fourth and final plenary session of the 25th IPSA 25th International World Congress of Political Science was presented by Professor Cynthia Enloe of Clark University of Worcester (Commonwealth of Massachusetts, USA), who is a seminal figure in feminist science of politics.
-Professor Enloe's plenary titled, “Patriarchy is Bigger than Donald Trump,” was given a warm and personal introduction by a longtime colleague, Professor Terrell Carver from the University of Bristol.
+For the final plenary session, Program Chair Professor Terrell Carver (University of Bristol) introduced his longtime colleague, a seminal figure in feminist political science, Cynthia Enloe (Clark University).
 The captivating and engaging plenary ran for 90 minutes and was an undisputedly a highlight of the conference gauging by two standing ovations and flock of delegates from around the world who rushed up to speak with her after her keynote presentation.

 Professor Enloe kick-started her lecture by mapping the birth of the #MeToo movement and its importance in international politics.
 She discussed the important societal role that investigative journalism plays in a free and open society.
 It was journalists that broke open the story of disgraced Hollywood movie mogul Harvey Weinstein in 2017.
 After a long and storied career, Weinstein feels from grace amid dozens of allegations of sexual harassment and assault with the many females with whom he worked.
 Watch out for the “stars” Enloe cautioned.
 Whether they are stars in the Academy or in Hollywood, those in power who are propped by institutions, including intentionally disempowered human resources departments, should be under even greater scrutiny.